Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Experiments

 \subsection{Experiments on ImageNet}

-\paragraph{Classification with Linear Evaluation.} We first evaluate our features by training a linear classifier on top of the frozen representation, following a common protocol in \cite{he2020momentum}.
-The classifier is trained on the global average pooled features of ResNet-50 for 100 epochs, and we report the center crop, top-1 classification accuracy on the ImageNet validation set.
-As shown in Table \ref{tab:lincls_imagenet1K}, the proposed feature representation achieves $76.4\%$ top-1 accuracy, which outperforms the MoCo v2 baseline \cite{chen2020improved} by $5.3\%$, and is better than previous best performed result SwAV by $1.1\%$.
-Notably, the linear classification accuracy is already on par with the fully supervised counterparts with accuracy of $76.5\%$.
+\paragraph{Classification with Linear Evaluation.} We first evaluate our pretrained features by training a linear classifier on top of the frozen representation, following a common protocol in \cite{he2020momentum}.
+The classifier is trained on global average pooled features of ResNet-50 for 100 epochs, and we report the center crop, top-1 classification accuracy on ImageNet validation set.
+As shown in Table \ref{tab:lincls_imagenet1K}, for fair comparison, all results are based on the same network structure with the same amount of parameters.
+CsMl achieves $74.4\%$ top-1 accuracy under 800 epochs pretraining, which outperforms the MoCo v2 baseline \cite{chen2020improved} by $3.3\%$, and the performance can be further boosted to $76.6\%$ when adding multi-crop data augmentations, which is better than previous best performed result SwAV by $1.3\%$.

-\paragraph{Classification with KNN Classifier.} We also access our representation with KNN classifier, since it does not need to train an additional classifier with labeled data, and is able to evaluate the pretrained features more directly.
-Following \cite{caron2020unsupervised}, \cite{wu2018unsupervised}, we center crop the images to obtain features from the last average pooled layers, and report the accuracy with 20 and 200 NN in Table \ref{tab: knn_acc}.
-For convenient comparison, we also list the KNN classification results of full supervised model, which achieves accuracy of $75.0\%$.
-HSA is only $2.6\%$ lower than the supervised baseline, and significantly outperforms previous methods.
+\paragraph{Classification with KNN Classifier.} We also evaluate our representation with KNN classifier, which is able to evaluate the pre-trained features more directly.
+Following \cite{caron2020unsupervised}, we center crop the images to obtain features from the last average pooled layers, and report the accuracy with 20 and 200 NN (we choose the result of 800 epochs with multi-crop augmentation) in Table \ref{tab: knn_acc}.
+For convenient comparison, we also list the KNN classification results of fully supervised model, which achieves accuracy of $75.0\%$.
+CsMl is only $2.6\%$ lower than the supervised baseline, and significantly outperforms previous methods, which validates the effectiveness of explicitly modeling similarities cross samples.